-Prerequisites: None Fees: \$10.00 plus project costs In this course students will explore a broad range of topics relating to the various aspects and career opportunities available in the field of textiles and interior design.
+Prerequisites: None Fees: \$10.00 plus project costs

+In this course students will explore a broad range of topics relating to the various aspects and career opportunities available in the field of textiles and interior design.
 The emphasis will be given to textiles project development and developing strategies to maintain the home.
 Additional topics will include project collaboration, design techniques and environmental sustainability.
 Service learning projects will be developed to reflect an area of importance in the community and must be completed before credit is earned.
-This class will be offered this school year.
+This class will be offered alternate years and will be available in the 2026-2027 school year.